 The only problem is this story is rarely followed by the period from 1949 to 1968 when valuations and interest rates moved higher, together.

 Why then, do market pundits continue to perpetuate the myth that interest rates are the primary driver of equity valuations?
 Likely because it helps them with a narrative.
-If they are bullish on the stock market and and want to dismiss higher valuations as irrelevant, low interest rates seem to be the perfect rationale.
+If they are bullish on the stock market and want to dismiss higher valuations as irrelevant, low-interest rates seem to be the perfect rationale.

 To sign up for our free newsletter, click here.